helfi92/material-ui-treeview/README.md

 # Material-UI Tree View

-A React tree view for material-ui.
+A React tree view for material-ui with TypeScript support.

 See the demo at https://hassanali.me/material-ui-treeview.